 Mark begins differently than Matthew and Luke, who each give detailed accounts of Jesus' birth.
 Mark omits the first thirty years of Jesus' life and begins with His baptism by John the Baptist.
 In verses 2-3, Mark quotes Isaiah 40:3 and Malachi 3:1 to indicate John the Baptist is the forerunner of the Messiah sent to prepare His way.
-John comes on the scene and is baptizing in the wilderness.
-What is he preaching (1:4b)?
+John appears baptizing in the wilderness.
+What is he proclaiming, or preaching (1:4c)?

-The word translated baptism (BAPTISMA, bap ́-tis-mah) means to dip or immerse in water.
-The word repentance (METANOIA, meta-no ́-oy-ah) means "a change of mind" that results in a change of attitude toward God and a change in life choices.
+The word translated baptism (BAPTISMA, bap'-tis-mah) means to dip or immerse in water.
+The word repentance (METANOIA, meta-no'-oy-ah) means "a change of mind" that results in a change of attitude toward God and a change in life choices.
 Repentance is turning from sin to living for Jesus.

-Baptism is for the remission of sins (1:4b).
+Baptism is for the forgiveness of sins (1:4c).
 The Greek word translated for (EIS, ice) can mean "because of" instead of "in order to," just as it can in English.
 For example, "He was sent to prison for murder."
 Does that mean he was sent to prison "in order to" murder?
 No!
 It means "because of."
 Obviously, repentance must take place before baptism.
 Two things are required before a person can be baptized.
 What are these requirements, according to Acts 20:21b?

 John the Baptist was not a fancy or classy dresser.
-He wore camel's hair and a girdle (belt) of a skin.
+He wore camel's hair and a leather belt.
 Also, John was a very basic eater.
 He liked "fast food" because he ate locusts (grasshoppers) and wild honey (1:6, explanation mine).

 John was highly respected by the Jews as a prophet.
-However, he declares there is One coming after him who is so much greater than he that he is not worthy to stoop down like a slave and unloose His sandals (1:7).
+However, he declares there is One coming after him who is so much greater than he that he is not worthy to stoop down like a slave and untie His sandals (1:7).
 John tells his followers he is baptizing them with water (1:8a).
 What does John then say about the Messiah's-Jesus'-baptism (1:8b)?